emqx/cloud-docs/en_US/faq/billing.md

 ## How to bill?

-EMQX Cloud charges based on the cluster instance specifications and message transmission network traffic, not the number of messages, and does not limit the use of API and data integrations.
+EMQX Platform charges based on the cluster instance specifications and message transmission network traffic, not the number of messages, and does not limit the use of API and data integrations.

-For detailed billing rules, you can view [Product Pricing](../price/pricing.md)
+For detailed billing rules, you can view [Product Pricing](../price/pricing.md).

 ## How to top up？